evoluteur/structured-filter/README.md

 Defaults to *true*.

-### buttonLabels (Boolean)
+### submitReady (Boolean)

-The labels of buttons used to manipulate filters.
-This options applies to the 3 buttons "New filter", "Add filter"/"Update filter", and "Cancel" which use icons if the option is set to false.
+Provides hidden fields with the filters values to be submitted with the form (as an alternative to an AJAX call).

     $("#advSearch").advancedSearch({
-        buttonLabels: true
+        submitReady: true
     });

 Defaults to *false*.